corrupteddrake/ERT-coding-exercise/Interpolation/readme.txt

-gnu script should be runable with gnuplot by "open script file" gnu script with data.dat and data2.dat in the same folder as gnu script.
+gnu script should be runable with gnuplot by "open script file" gnu script with data.dat and data2.dat in the same folder as gnu script. plot.png is an example plot using gnuplot.

-plot.png is an example plot using gnuplot.
+The green x's are the interpolated points and the large red stars are the given points.

 interpolation.py is a python program that can make data2.dat.
+The given points are within the code and therefore it does not need data.dat with it.

 In interpolation.py I used the interpolation method of Inverse Distance Weighted or IDW.
 The Inverse Distance Weighting interpolation assumes that each input point has a local weight that diminishes with distance.